Click here - use your browser's "Back" button to return to this page.

 Care required in poor visibility at Bwlch Duwynt to find correct path to Corn Du

-Moderate with loose descents off Pen y Fan and Cribyn
+Moderate with some loose rock on descents off Pen y Fan and Cribyn

 Park your car at the junction of the road and a track just short of the Neuadd Reservoir.
 There are plenty of places to park along the road and space is not normally a problem so early arrival is not essential.

 Walk down the road to the Pump House building, turn left here and cross the reservoir's outflow.
 Once across head half right towards a stile that crosses the fence that surrounds the reservoir.
 Once over the stile follow the clear path as it climbs, virtually directly up the valley side on ground that is by parts good and boggy.
 As you reach the top you will see a cutting and the path gains the top of Craig Fan Ddu through this cutting.
 Turn right and follow the edge of the "summit" plateau climbing gently until the plateau narrows down to a quite narrow ridge.
-Follow this ridge for a bit over a mile until you meet the Storey Arms path coming in from the left.
-Turn right and follow this path the short distance to the summit of Corn Du.
-Keeping the edge on your left drop down to the small bwlch before re-ascending the equally short distance to the summit of Pen y Fan.
+Follow this ridge for a bit over a mile and you will meet the path from Storey Arms coming in from the left.
+Turn right here and follow the path the short distance to the summit of Corn Du.
+Keeping the edge on your left walk down to the small bwlch before re-ascending the equally short distance to the summit of Pen y Fan.